 “Children are innocent and deserve a better world.
 Sometimes I feel overwhelmed by the horrible things kids go through.
 But there are heroes who inspire me – teachers, coaches, counselors who give of themselves so that kids can thrive.
 I’m doing this walk for those who work in the slums, the back alleys, the remote villages – for those bringing hope to kids in hard places.”

 Scott C. Todd, PhD | President, OneChild

 The Child Champions who help kids living in poverty walk in hard places as they work.
-This summer, we're walking in solidarity with them.
-We invite you, our global community, to join us in walking, or moving in whatever way works best for you, as we bring hope to our kids.
+This summer, you came together to walk in solidarity with them.
+We are deeply grateful to our entire global community for bringing hope to kids in hard places.

 Research indicates that one-to-one child sponsorship is one of the most effective ways to combat global poverty.